A Life Protection Association of practitioners dedicated to continuing the legacy of their instructor;

 Taika Seiyu Oyata

 OyataTe is a Life Protection Arts Association that descended from the teachings of Taika Seiyu Oyata.
 Taika did not refer to his art as a 'Martial Art' as he believed what he taught was not about war, but saving the lives of yourself, family and friends.
-The group has descended from the original Kansas City Shihan Dai that trained at Taika's home dojo.
+The group has descended from the original Kansas City Shihan Dai that trained at Taika's home and dojo.
 The Shihan Dai was established many years prior to Taika's death while training directly with him, and our chief goal has been to continue the teachings and research that Taika dedicated his life to.
 We stay true to the teachings and philosophies of Taika Seiyu Oyata, continuing to carry the torch as he gave it to us.
+The five founding members all began training with Taika as far back as 1979,

 The main goal is to train in Taika's arts, without the interference of ego and politics.